khufkens/EotG_data_final/README.md

 ## ERA 5 data

 Similar to Sentinel 2 data daily aggregates of climate variables were extracted from Google Earth Engine spanning the 2020 - 2021 time frame.
 However, the data is currently truncated at 09/07/2021 due to a slow release cycle of the daily values.
+Remaining data is complemented using the Copernicus Climate Data Store API and repository aggergating data to the same units.
 In the dataset the following variables are included:

 - Surface pressure
 - 2m mean air temperature